Training with and around Injuries in the martial arts

 Don’t forget that if you are new to training it will also take your body time to adapt to the new demands.
 If your wrists hurt a little after hitting the heavy bag this is perfectly normal.
 If you worked on a building site carrying buckets of muck (cement) for a day you would probably be sore the next day too.
 But after a week or two your body would adapt to it.
 Of course if you only train very rarely then you can expect to feel sore from it but the best way to overcome this is by regular frequent training.
 You could buy a heavy bag or a makiwara to aid you.
 Or do some pushups on your knuckles.

 This should help you next time you hurt yourself in training.
-Instead of taking 6 weeks off to wait for your sore finger to heal, strap it up, apply the RICE formula and think about how you can continue training – using your other body parts to compensate.
+Instead of taking 6 weeks off to wait for your sore finger to heal, strap it up, apply the appropriate RICE, HARM or MESH protocols and think about how you can continue training – using your other body parts to compensate.